NicoBiernat/advent-of-code-extreme/README.md

 If you want to "make" different targets, please take a look at the corresponding Makefile.

+# Templates
+For getting started faster in each language, I have written simple "Hello World" application templates
+including Makefiles which use Docker to run them (as already described).
+You can find the templates [here](https://github.com/NicoBiernat/advent-of-code-extreme/tree/main/templates).

 # List of used programming languages

 - [x] Day 1: Pascal (FreePascal)